Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Robert Fortune (1813-1880) was born in Kelloe, Berwickshire, and in 1842 was sent to China by the Royal Horticultural Society to collect plants – this is the story of his journey.
 He is probably best known for introducing Chinese tea plants to the Darjeeling region of India.
 Most of the initial batch of plants died, but a second expedition was successful, and the knowledge gained was instrumental in the later development of the Indian tea industry.

-He wrote a book of his journeys, Three years wanderings, available as a modern reprint (ISBN 978-1115174305) and also full text online.
+He wrote a book of his journeys, available as a modern reprint Three Years' Wanderings in the Northern Provinces of China (ISBN 978-1115174305) and also full text online.
 This travelogue covers his journeys in 1843-1845 to Hong Kong, Amoy (now Xiamen), Formosa (now Taiwan), Ningpo (now Ningbo), Shanghai, Canton (now Guangzhou), and Foochow (now Fuzhou), amongst other areas.
 He also devotes several chapters to a description of Chinese tea plants and the growing and manufacture of tea, as well as related geographic and economic topics such as climate, agriculture, silk and cotton.

 He was one of the first foreigners to visit Shanghai after it was opened to trade in 1843, and his comments are often quoted - "Shanghai is by far the most important station for foreign trade on the coast of China...no other town with which I am acquainted possesses such advantages ; it is the great gate to the Chinese empire".
 Fortune predicts it will become more important than Canton, which it soon did.
 No doubt he would have been fascinated to visit the 2010 Shanghai Expo !